-back to normalcy."
-And just two days ago, he said "I don't intend to leave to our people the legacy of having been the man who proclaimed martial law, established a crisis government, and did not have the will nor the wisdom to dismantle it when the time came."35
+And in his last interview with TIME, where he expressed the hopes that his administration 'will be remembered as a period of national rebirth," he again reiterated almost as an obsession that "the greatest thing I would still like to achieve is the shift back to normalcy."
+And just two days ago, he said "I don't intend to leave to our people the legacy of having been the man who proclaimed martial law, established a crisis government, and did not have the will not the wisdom to dismantle it when the time came."
+35

-Upon the declaration of martial law, I said then and I say it now that freedom cannot be taken for granted nor abused but must be nurtured and cherished constantly and faithfully.
+Upon the declaration of martial law, I sad then and I say it now that freedom cannot be taken for granted nor abused but must be nurtured and cherished constantly and faithfully.

 The President himself stressed nine years ago in an address before the Civil Liberties Union that "(T)he citizens must be the ultimate guardians of their liberties and rights, for such guardianship may be delegated only at their peril.
-Liberties should never be a matter of benevolence on the part of the government.
+Liberties should never be a matter of benevolence on the part of teh government.
 For the power to confer has, as its corollary, the power to withdraw.
 What is conferred can be taken back.
-But where liberties are considered to be an inherent right of citizens, for which the ultimate responsibility resides in the citizens themselves, then the government is rightly put in its place as a mere caretaker of the people's interests subject to, and never above, the popular will."
+But where the liberties are considered to be an inherent right of citizens, for which the ultimate responsibility resides in the citizens themselves, then the government is rightly put in its place as a mere caretaker of the people's interests subject tom and never above, the popular will."

 I think the President can now rest assured that the people have by and large learned the lesson that a constitutional democracy, as Brandeis expressed it so well, "is a serious undertaking.
 It substitutes self-restraint for external restraint.
-It is more difficult to maintain than to achieve.
-It demands continuous sacrifice by the individual and more exigent obedience to the moral law than any other form of government."26
+It is more difficult to maintain that to achieve.
+It demands continuous sacrifice by the individual and more exigent obedience to the moral law than any other form of government."

 Whatever be the case, let us harken once more to Lippmann's observation, with reference to the scorn poured out upon the endless and often tiresome talking done in representative parliaments that "In great emergencies it may be dangerous.
 But this endless talking marks a very great advance in civilization.
-It required about five hundred years of constitutional development among the English-speaking peoples to turn the pugnacity and the predatory impulses of men into the channels of talk, rhetoric, bombast, reason, and persuasion.
+It required about five hundred years of constitutional development among the English-speaking peoples to turn the pugnacity and the predatory impulses of men into channels of talk, rhetoric, bombast, reason, and persuasion.
 Deride the talk as much as you like, it is the civilized substitute for street brawls, gangs, conspiracies, assassinations, private armies.
 No other substitute has as yet been discovered."

 Among all the extremes between mob rule and one-man rule, I would say that we as men of the law know that there is no substitute for the democratic form of government established in both the 1935 and 1973 Constitutions wherein the sovereign power of a government of laws, not of men, is vested in the people and exercised by them indirectly through a system of representation and delegated authority, with separation of powers and checks and balances, and the people with the assistance of the political parties organized by them choose their officials and representatives at periodically held free and honest elections.

-As we celebrate Law Day tonight, realizing that law is one of the most significant records of a people's history and culture, and that "the law is the witness and external deposit of our moral life." let us resolve, as did the President on the first anniversary of the 1973 Constitution "to remain steadfast on the rule of law and the Constitution" and pledge with him that
+As we celebrate Law Day tonight, realizing that law is one of the most significant records of a people's history and culture, and that "the law is the